Tours for Cruise Ship Passengers

 An organised tour is the only way you will be able to visit Rotorua or Hobbiton to experience Maori culture, our geothermal landscape or the Lord of the Rings movie set.
 There is no public transport available to either of these inland destinations that will return to your ship in time for your departure.

-Discover our coastal region’s culinary highlights, best views, history, culture and attractions like Kiwi360, Comvita, McLaren Falls Park, Mills Reef winery and more.
+Discover our coastal region’s culinary highlights, best views, history, culture and attractions like The Elms Mission House, Comvita, McLaren Falls Park, Mills Reef winery and more.

 We recommend you pack a light jacket or wind-breaker in spring or autumn, and wear warm clothes in winter as Rotorua and inland Bay of Plenty are not as warm as on the coast.
 Sunscreen and a hat is a must during summer and you’ll need sensible footwear all year-round.